MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-snapshot-debugging.md

 [!INCLUDE[2020_releasewave2_preview](../includes/2020_releasewave2_preview.md)]

-> [!IMPORTANT]
-> The Snapshot Debugging feature in 17.0 is not yet active in 17.0 sandbox tenants because of the delay of the deployment of some of our SaaS components.
-We are working on a mitigation to get this fixed as soon as possible.
-At this point any attempt at Snapshot Debugging will return an Internal Server Error in Visual Studio Code.

 Snapshot debugging allows a delegated admin to record AL code that runs on the server, and once it has run, debug the recorded *snapshot* in Visual Studio Code.
 For a delegated admin to create and download a snapshot file that exists on the server on behalf of an end-user, the delegated admin must be part of the **D365 Snapshot Debug** permission group.
 For more information, see [Assign Permissions to Users and Groups](/dynamics365/business-central/ui-define-granular-permissions).
 One of the advantages of snapshot debugging is that it provides the ability to inspect code execution and variables in the production environment in a cloud service, on a specified user session.

 > [!IMPORTANT]